Paralympics 2016: Kenya kicks off with gold, record for GB's Sarah Storey

 Brazil's poster boy delivers

-Swimmer Daniel Dias, one of the faces of these Paralympic Games, had the weight of a nation on his shoulders as he dived into the pool -- not that you would have ever noticed.
+Swimmer Daniel Dias, one of the faces of these Paralympic Games, had the weight of a nation on his shoulders as he dived into the pool -- not that you would have noticed.

 After cruising into the 200m freestyle S5 final in the morning heats, you would have forgiven the 10-time Olympic gold medalist for feeling a little pressure.